 If you are self-disposing, contact your local sanitation department to receive information regarding federal or state regulations for recycling your air conditioner unit.
 You may have to take your unit to a specific disposal location and perform certain preventative measures including removing refrigerant and more.

-Another alternative way to dispose of an air conditioning system is to contact the appliance company that you’re replacing your old air conditioner with.
+Another alternative way to dispose or recycle an air conditioning system on your property is to contact the appliance company that you’re replacing your old air conditioner with.
 Many appliance sellers may provide recycle and disposal services for your old AC unit when you buy a new one.
 They may even provide a discount on your new air conditioning unit or cash when recycling with them.
 When shopping for a new air conditioning unit, speak with the sales representative to see if they offer any pickup and disposal deals.

 Lastly, if your air conditioning system is still in decent condition, you can always donate the unit instead of recycling it.
 Search online for any charities, schools, senior centers, or places of worship to see if anyone in your area could use an air conditioning unit.
 When you donate to charity, you not only help those in need, but you also earn a tax deduction.

 Air Conditioning Repair, Installation, and Tune-Up Services offered by Fenwick Home Services in Jacksonville, Florida

 We treat our homeowners’ HVAC systems with ultimate care.
-Our team of licensed technicians provides air conditioning repair, installation, and tune-up services in Jacksonville and other areas of Florida.
+If you need help with disposing an old air conditioner, our team of licensed technicians provides air conditioning repair, installation, and tune-up services in Jacksonville and other areas of Florida.
 If you notice your air conditioner isn’t working as it should, our team can solve your cooling problems, hassle-free.
 We also offer heating services for malfunctioning furnaces and heat pumps.
 To become familiar with our air conditioning repair services in Atlantic Beach, FL, give our experts a call by phone at 904-217-5694 to receive help.